Frequently Asked Questions

 Q. How many pounds of food are donated annually?

 A. Last year, the Food Depository distributed more than 34.4 million pounds of donated food.
 Additionally, more than 700 food drive sponsors donated more than 874,000 pounds of food.
-Food drives are held in churches, schools, office buildings and public facilities, just to name a few.
+Food drives are held in churches, schools, office buildings and public facilities, among other places.

 Q. Who do you serve?